Policy and Procedure #620.0, Community Involvement Hours

 7. involves the operation of a vehicle, power tools, or scaffolding;

-8. involves the administration of any type or form of medication or medical procedure;
+8. involves the administration of any type or form of medication or medical procedure to other persons;

 9. involves handling of substances classed as “designated substances” under the Occupational Health and Safety Act;